Lahore Qalandars

 Formed in 2015, Lahore Qalandars was the second-most expensive franchise sold during the inaugural PSL team auction and one of the few purchased by an international group.
-The team struggled in its early seasons, finishing at the bottom of the table five times, but later emerged as one of the league's most successful sides, winning titles in 2022, 2023, and 2025.
+The team struggled in its early seasons, finishing at the bottom of the table five times, but later emerged as one of the league's most successful teams, winning titles in 2022, 2023, and 2025.

-The team is currently captained by Shaheen Afridi and coached by Russell Domingo.
+The team is currently captained by Shaheen Afridi and coached by Dion Ebrahim.
 Fakhar Zaman is the team’s leading run-scorer, while Shaheen Afridi is the leading wicket-taker.

 Franchise history

 In 2015, the Pakistan Cricket Board (PCB) announced that the inaugural season of the Pakistan Super League (PSL) would be held in February 2016 in the United Arab Emirates.
 On 3 December 2015, the PCB revealed the owners of the five city-based franchises.
-The Lahore franchise was purchased by Kausar Rana Resources Private Limited for US$25.1 million over a ten-year period, making it the second-most expensive team after the Karachi Kings, which sold for US$26 million.
+The Lahore franchise was purchased by Kausar Rana Resources Private Limited for US$25.1 million over a ten-year period, making it the second-most expensive team after the Karachi Kings at the time.
 Following the introduction of the Multan Sultans in 2018, sold for approximately US$41.6 million, Lahore Qalandars became the third most expensive PSL franchise.